 Being born OP

 Some babies are born in the OP position either because they stay in that position, or because they rotate into that position during labour (from OA).
-Here is a birth of a baby in the OP position and born in the caul:
+You can watch the birth of a big OP baby in ‘The Birth of Beau‘.

 It is difficult enough for a woman with a baby in an OA position to fit prescribed patterns of labour progress.
 A baby who enters the brim in an OP position may not fit quite so snuggly on the cervix and this may lead to: